neoscalc/ChemicalAdvectionPorosityWave.jl/README.md

 The aim of this repository is to be able to reproduce the results in the paper and test four different advection schemes: an upwind scheme, a weighted essentially non oscillatory (WENO-5) scheme, a quasi-monotone semi-Lagrangian (QMSL) scheme and a marker-in-cell (MIC) method, applied to the problem of chemical advection during magma ascent.

-The repo contains a package (in the src folder) and scripts for reproducing the numerical tests and the data from the article
+The repo contains a package (in the src folder) and scripts for reproducing the numerical tests and the data from the article.

 ### Quick start